 Your seminar professor will hold an introductory virtual class Sunday for about an hour.
 Your family is invited and encouraged to attend with you!
 You will meet your professor and fellow classmates and receive a deeper look at your course experience.
 Virtual aspects of IFS will begin on July 31st, and these will be extended to and blended with in-person instruction.
 IFS students will receive detailed instructions in their IU email.

 Class begins!
 Your course will meet virtually every day this week.
 Professors will lead you in lectures, discussions, group work, projects, and activities.
 Be fully available and prepared for your exciting intensive course experience.

-Students will stop by Check In between the hours of 10:00 am and 3:00 pm.
-IFS Kickoff on Sunday evening is a great time to meet and greet fellow students after your family has left campus.
+It is your first evening on campus!
+IFS Welcome Festival is a great time to meet and greet fellow students after your family has left campus.
 Music, games, and snacks are part of this traditional welcoming event.
 There will be activities to help you mingle and get to know other IFS students.

 Students will receive IFS class meeting details and plans from their professors.
 IFS student staff will meet their class at a designated location and walk them to their first full day of class.
 Courses will continue with daily instruction and activities through August 17th.

 Open Mic Night is a chance for students to show off their talents!
 Music, dance, group acts, poetry, comedy, and more are welcome.
 Food and fun are provided during this lively event.

 During this presentation, select IFS faculty members talk about IU Themester from the perspective of their academic disciplines.
 The fall 2021 Themester topic is Resilience.

 The final days of IFS consist of an Academic Forum and a Closing Celebration.
 Students present research and analysis from their IFS studies and engage with other classes.
 Afterward, IFS staff, faculty, and students attend a Closing Celebration.
 IFS coursework will conclude by noon on August 17th.